 - 2 nights hotel in Las Vegas at Excalibur (or similar)

-- Coach transfers from the Las Vegas hotel to pier
+- Coach transfer from Las Vegas hotel to Los Angeles pier

 Please note: Transfers are not included in Las Vegas between airport and hotel.
 Hotel Resort Fees not included, paid locally at hotel.